ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

 1)  Security

     a.
 The only node that needs an internet facing address is the master node.
-The default port for access to the CfC console is 8443 and this port must be open in order for users to access the console.
+The default port for access to the ICP console is 8443 and this port must be open in order for users to access the console.
 For security reasons, all non-master nodes will not have a permanent external (internet facing) address.